jianliu10/jianliu.github.io/_posts/2018-12-01-s1-di-batch-Java+Spring-Batch+GCP.md

 # Functional Requirement

-This document was created at the successful completion and production of my development work.

 This document describes the design, program and implementation a batch data integration framework that loads upstream data into Google Cloud BigQuery data warehouse.

 The upstream system will extract data into files, and upload into Google Cloud Storage.